-- When the pastry has been baked and sealed (go back to Pastry Step 3), start layering the filling ingredients.
+- When the pastry has been baked and sealed, start layering the filling ingredients.
 This part is up to you, but my tart went thus (press each layer down to avoid trapped air):

 – Remaining mashed parsnip, mixed with 1 tsp ras el hanout, spread over the bottom of the tart casing.